Dolores Claiborne (film): Plot

-Dolores and Selena had an argument about Dolores' suspicions regarding Joe's sexual abuse.
-Selena fled home for the weekend to work at a hotel, where guests had flocked for the eclipse.
-Joe soon returned from working on a fishing boat, and Dolores offered him a bottle of Scotch to celebrate the eclipse.
-After Joe got drunk, Dolores revealed she knew he stole from Selena's account and molested his own daughter, then provoked him into attacking her and falling down an old well, leaving him to die as he plunges to the stone bottom.

-Selena hears this entire story on a tape left for her by Dolores, who had foreseen her departure.
-While on the ferry, Selena suddenly uncovers a repressed memory of her father forcing her to give him a handjob.
+A flashback reveals one day when Dolores returned home from work, she told a drunken Joe she knows he stole the money and also that he molests Selena.
+She then provoked him into a rage and led him to fall down a well in their front yard, leaving him to die as he plunged to the stone bottom.
+Selena hears this story on a tape left for her by Dolores, who had foreseen her departure.
+While on the ferry, Selena suddenly uncovers a repressed memory of her father forcing her to touch him sexually.
 Realizing everything, Selena rushes back to Dolores as she is attending the coroner's inquest.

-As Mackey makes a case to be sent to a grand jury in an attempt to indict Dolores for murder, Selena arrives and tells him he has no admissible evidence, he is only doing this because of his personal vendetta against Dolores, and that despite an often stormy relationship, Vera and Dolores loved each other.
+As Mackey makes a case to be sent to a grand jury in an attempt to indict Dolores for murder, Selena arrives and tells him he has no admissible evidence; he is only doing this because of his personal vendetta against Dolores, and that despite an often stormy relationship, Vera and Dolores loved each other.
 Realizing that the case would likely end with either a dismissal or acquittal, Mackey reluctantly drops the charges.
-Dolores and Selena reconcile on the ferry wharf before Selena returns to New York.
+Dolores and Selena reconcile on the ferry wharf before Selena returns home to New York.